 There are multiple ways to overcome an addiction.
 One of the most effective and common options is group therapy.
-Explore some key benefits of group counseling and therapy for treating drug and alcohol addictions.
+Explore some key benefits of group counseling and addiction treatment therapies for treating drug and alcohol addictions.

 It’s easy to feel like no one else understands the reality of addiction.
 Staff members, medical professionals, and even family members may mean well, but they can’t know unless they’ve also experienced addiction.

 In a group therapy session, all participants are going through similar struggles.
 Even those who are in recovery understand cravings, temptations, and day-to-day challenges.
 By participating in a group session, people feel connected.
 It’s hard to say that you’re alone when you’re surrounded by others who have been exactly where you are now.